4ktHassan/WHSTechNotes/journal.md

 # October 28, 2024
 The 2024 presidential election has the potential to be one of the most consequential in generations.
 With significant political ideologies
 # October 20, 2024
+# January 8, 2025
+i had a good break i am not happy to be here at school today on bro